 Tel: 01924 255363

-Offering 1:1 support for people with dementia, their carers & family members; access to information, advice, and signposting; information workshops; access to a volunteer to help with accessing hobbies/activities; support groups and social events.
+Offering 1:1 support for people with dementia, their carers and family members; access to information, advice, and signposting; information workshops; access to a volunteer to help with accessing hobbies/activities; support groups and social events.

 Tel: 01924 373264

 Admiral Nurses and the Alzheimer's Society are holding drop-in sessions every month for carers or people living with dementia looking for support and information.

 We talk about:

 - Benefits, paying for care and power of attorney